What to Do With a Windfall

 5. Talk to a Pro

-As mentioned under point number one, we’ve all heard stories of lotto winners and sporting stars who go from boom to bust in just a few short years – a financial adviser can help you avoid this situation.
+As mentioned previously, we’ve all heard stories of lotto winners and sporting stars who go from boom to bust in just a few short years – a financial adviser can help you avoid this situation.
 This is especially true if you’ve never handled as much money as you now have.

 6. Ensure You Understand Any Tax Implications

 Together with talking to a professional financial adviser, a tax adviser or accountant may be well worth it too.
 This is because you might owe taxes on your windfall – this will be dependent on the source.
-If you forget this and spend the money, you could end up in a tough position when you later find out you owe the IRD.
+If you forget this and spend the money, you could end up in a tough position when you later find out you owe the tax collectors at the IRD.

 If needed, you might need to set aside enough to pay your taxes before you do anything else.